appseconnect/docs/_posts/ProcessFlow Management/2020-03-24-xpath-in-processflow-mapping.md

         identifier: xpathnmappingprocessflow
 ---

-XPATH is an essential concept that is required when implementing mapping and transformations.
+[XPATH](/transformation/understanding-xml-and-xpath/) is an essential concept that is required when implementing mapping and transformations.
 XPATH access nodes in a hierarchical structure as represented in the XML file.
-[Click here](/transformation/understanding-xml-and-xpath/) to know more about XPATH.

 ## Pre-requisites for implementing Xpath in Mapping
 * Login to the APPSeCONNECT Portal with valid credentials.